SELECTION OF QUESTIONS AND ANSWERS

 About my health, I feel well.
 But sometimes I can not breathe easily and have some problems with my eyes.
 It's strange, though some people tell me that may be I have too much chi.
 I have never stopped doing the exercises.
 My intuition tells me that I have to go through all of these to attain what I aim at.

 Chi is cleansing out your toxic waste.
 I told you about such discomfort before-hand.
 Your intuition is right.
 It will be a great pity if you stop at this stage, as you are about to make a break-through.

-Lanny did have a break-through.
-Please read her feed-back which she sent to me about two months after asking me these questions stated above.
+Editorial Note: Lanny did have a break-through.
+Please read her feed-back which she sent to Sifu Wong about two months after asking these questions stated above.

 In your work you mention that Wuzu Kungfut goes back to the Yuan Dynasty.
 This peaks my interest because you seem to be the only one that has information that goes back so far.
 I write to ask you for information on the style's history that you did not put in your book.
 Anything will be greatly appreciated.

 Wuzu Kungfu, or Five-Ancestor Kungfu, was invented by the great Shaolin master, Bai Yi Feng, during the Yuan Dynasty by combining the five Shaolin styles of White Crane, Bodhadharma Kungfu, Lohan Kungfu, First Emperor Kungfu and Monkey Style Kungfu.
 Later during the Qing Dynasty, Cai Yi Ming popularized it in the province of Fujian in south China.
 Hence, Wuzu Kungfu is commonly called Goh Chor Kungfu, which is the Fujianese pronounciation.